laraluitingh/tic-tac-toe/README.md

 ## How to play
-1. Before you start you can change choose your username and sign
+1. Before you start you can choose your username and sign
 2. Player one always goes first
 3. Try and beat your compeitor
 4. Who ever wins will go first in the next round